* Dollar mostly holds overnight gains

 * Moves slight as markets in holding pattern, watching trade talks

 * Aussie and kiwi perk up, move may be short-lived

 * Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh

-SINGAPORE, Oct 8 (Reuters) - The dollar found support on Tuesday while investors waited for an outcome from Sino-U.S. trade talks in Washington, with caution the catchcry as neither side showed any signs of giving ground at the negotiations.
+SINGAPORE/TOKYO, Oct 8 (Reuters) - The dollar found support on Tuesday while investors awaited the outcome from crucial Sino-U.S. trade talks in Washington, with many staying cautious as neither side has shown signs of giving ground at the negotiations.

 “No-one can be confident about these talks, except our inclination has long been that the talks are more likely to disappoint than to please market expectations,” said Sean Callow, currency strategist at Westpac in Sydney.

 “The U.S. and China are just too far apart on key issues,” he said, leaving only a very limited deal in prospect.